berkaysahin/CollegeGrading-OOPProject/README.md

 # 2019
 # Collage Grading App - Object Oriented Programming Project

-  To make a system to calculate the grades and letter grades of students in a university course and write a report as a text file in this assignment.
+  At assignment, to make a system to calculate the grades and letter grades of students in a university course and write a report as a text file.

 ### Used Technologies